 We now are entering the spiritual fulfillment of the Jewish Day of Atonement.
 This period of cleansing and reconciling us to God will continue until the end of the thousand-year Kingdom Age.

-If we would not miss the day of our visitation we must, without delay, go to the Lord and ask Him to guide us through the Day of Atonement.
-As the Spirit of God points out to us where we are unclean, we are to bring that area to the Lord immediately that He may forgive us and strengthen us so we can turn away from it in the future.
+To avoid missing the day of our visitation, we must without delay go to the Lord and ask Him to guide us through the Day of Atonement.
+As the Spirit of God points out to us where we are unclean, we are to bring that area to the Lord immediately, that He may forgive us and strengthen us so we can turn away from it in the future.
 This is how we are washed by the Word.
 This is how we make our robe white and clean.

 This is what the LORD says: “Heaven is my throne, and the earth is my footstool.
 Where is the house you will build for me?
 Where will my resting place be?”
 (Isaiah 66:1)